ubc-web-services/d7-clf-Accordion/README.md

 # Applying the field format to your field

-1. While editing content type to can apply UBC Accordion field formatting to your Link Field in the Manage Display
+1. While editing content type you can apply UBC Accordion field formatting to your text or term reference field in the Manage Display
-2. When adding Link field to view - you can apply UBC Accordion field formatting in the field setting
+2. When adding text or term reference field to view - you can apply UBC Accordion field formatting in the field setting